eveyuyi/Kaimaoge.github.io/index.md

 - Mar 2020: A paper titled "Traffic flow prediction with missing data imputed by tensor completion methods" has been accepted for publication in [IEEE Access](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9051806).

+- Apr 2020: A paper titled "Differential Variable Speed Limits Control for Freeway Recurrent Bottlenecks via Deep Actor-critic Algorithm" has been accepted for publication in Transportation Research Part C.

 ## Rsearch Interests

 - Spatiotemporal Data Modeling